rubenwardy/minetest_modding_book/_en/map/lvm.md

 {% endhighlight %}

-It is recommended that you find out and store the content IDs of nodes types uring load time, as the IDs of a node type will never change.
+It is recommended that you find out and store the content IDs of nodes types using load time, as the IDs of a node type will never change.
 Make sure to store the IDs in a local for performance reasons.

 Nodes in an LVM data are stored in reverse co-ordinate order, so you should